SWODA Area Agency on Aging

 The Transportation Service provides some transportation to meal sites and other essential services.

 Click below on the cover of our interactive resource directory for each county.
-After you open the Resource Directory, you'll find icons along the bottom of your browser window that will help you navigate.
-You can interact with it directly or download as a pdf to save on your own device.
-To download as a pdf, click on the "Download from Cloud" icon (it's the cloud with a downward pointing arrow.
+After you open the Resource Directory, You can interact with it directly or download as a pdf to save on your own device.
+To download as a pdf, click on the "Download" icon (it's downward pointing arrow).

 The following brochure explains all of our SWODA Aging Services.
 Hover over the brochure and click on the pop-out icon in the upper, right-hand corner of the brochure window.